xyzshantaram/hello-psp/README.md

-# PSPBreakout
+# hello_psp

 A breakout clone written for the Sony PSP.
+Made to familiarize myself somewhat with working with the console.

 ### Acknowledgements